 The Oncotype DX test is used when planning the adjuvant drug therapy for breast cancer, in situations where it is judged that chemotherapy could be discontinued without a negative effect on the prognosis.
 The test is done using a tissue sample taken from the breast tumor. (breast-cancer.oncotypedx.com/en-GB/Patient-Invasive)

-FoundationOne analysis is used to analyse 315 genes associated with cancer in the tumor.
+FoundationOne CDx analysis is used to analyse 324 genes associated with cancer in the tumor.
 The analysis is very comprehensive because, unlike many other tests, FoundationOne surveys the whole of the genes that are being analysed and detects all types of mutations, even the rare ones.

-FoundationACT is a liquid biopsy analysis where a blood sample is used to analyse 62 genes of a tumor’s DNA found in the bloodstream.
+FoundationOne Liquid in turn is a so-called liquid biopsy analysis where a blood sample is used to analyse 70 genes of a tumor’s DNA found in the bloodstream.
 The liquid biopsy method is particularly useful if it is not possible to obtain a normal tissue sample from the tumor or when the aim is to monitor the patient’s response to targeted drug therapy.